Sinister Diesel is not suing over blue.

 This is a significant and important development for Sinister Diesel and the diesel industry as a whole.
 Ultimately, it protects consumers and ensures people are buying genuine Sinister brand parts.

 The company has developed a brand reputation for quality that is directly associated with the color blue.
-There are various US based companies that import or sell duplicated and inferior parts from China to purposefully confuse the public and benefit from Sinister’s reputation.
+There are various companies, based both in the US and abroad, that import or sell duplicated and inferior parts to purposefully confuse the public and benefit from Sinister’s reputation.
 Although Sinister has long been enforcing its right to protect their brand and its association with the color blue, this USPTO registration certificate provides federal protection and increases penalties to violators.

 Sinister’s heightened enforcement sweep is going on now, so consumers can shop with increasing confidence that if they buy a blue aftermarket diesel performance part, it’s a genuine Sinister Diesel brand product.
 For more information call (888) 995-0766 or visit www.SinisterDiesel.com.